neubot/neubot/doc/neubot.1.rst

   format results.
-It returns a dictionary, encoded as JSON, that indicates the plots and the tables to be generated in the ``results.html`` page for the *selected test* (which is either the test specified via query string or the default test if none was specified).
+It returns a dictionary, encoded as JSON, that indicates the plots and the tables to be generated in the ``results.html`` page for the *selected test* (which is either the test specified via query string or the default test, speedtest, if none was specified).

   The dictionary for test ``foo`` is generated using ``www/test/foo.json`` (or ``www/test/foo.json.local``) as template and contains the following fields: